System: Commodore 64

 Release date: October 1987

-Dive into a kooky point-and-click caper with Maniac Mansion on the Commodore 64, the October 1987 adventure that unleashed Lucasfilm Games’ warped sense of humour.
+Dive into a kooky point-and-click caper with Maniac Mansion on the Commodore 64, the October 1987 adventure from Lucasfilm Games that unleashed a warped sense of humour.
 You’re leading a trio of teens to rescue Sandy from a mad scientist’s creepy mansion, but does this cult classic still spook and spark joy in 2025?
-Let’s sneak past the green tentacles, boot up the C64, and find out if this oddball tale is a retro riot or a dusty antique.
+Let’s sneak past the green tentacles and find out if this oddball tale is a retro riot or a dusty antique.

 Gameplay: Point, Click, and Chuckle

-Maniac Mansion puts you in charge of Dave and two pals—chosen from a quirky cast like Bernard the nerd or Razor the punk rocker—to infiltrate Dr. Fred’s bizarre mansion.
-Using the C64’s joystick or keyboard, you navigate via the iconic SCUMM interface, pointing and clicking verbs like “Use” or “Push” to solve puzzles.
-Each kid’s unique skills (Razor’s guitar shredding, anyone?) open different paths, from fixing radios to dodging Ed’s hamster obsession.
+Maniac Mansion puts you in charge of Dave and two pals – chosen from a quirky cast like Bernard the nerd or Razor the punk rocker – to infiltrate Dr. Fred’s bizarre mansion.
+Using the iconic SCUMM interface, you point and click verbs like “Use” or “Push” to solve puzzles.
+Each kid’s unique skills open different paths, from fixing radios to dodging Ed’s hamster obsession.
 The non-linear setup lets you swap characters and explore at your own pace, with multiple endings adding spice.

-The downside?
+The snag?
 Some puzzles are proper head-scratchers, leaning on moon logic that’ll have you stuck without a hint book.
-The C64’s controls can feel sluggish, and inventory management is a faff.
+The controls can feel sluggish, and inventory management is a faff.
 Still, the freedom to experiment and the daft humour keep you hooked like a tentacle on a typewriter.

 Graphics: Pixelated Weirdness with Charm

 For ’87, Maniac Mansion looks ace on the C64.
-The mansion’s rooms—think eerie labs and Ed’s chainsaw-filled bedroom—are bursting with personality, rendered in vibrant, blocky pixels.
+The mansion’s rooms – eerie labs, bedrooms stuffed with chainsaws, and Ed’s unsettling décor – are bursting with personality, rendered in vibrant, blocky pixels.
 Character sprites, from Dave’s scruffy jeans to Dr. Fred’s mad-scientist hair, ooze charm, and cutscenes add a cinematic flair.
 Animations are simple but lively, with Green Tentacle’s wobbly dance stealing the show.
-It’s not pushing the C64’s limits, but the quirky art style nails the B-movie vibe.
+It’s not pushing the C64’s limits, but the quirky art style nails the B‑movie vibe.

 Sound: Creepy Tunes and Kooky Effects

-The C64’s SID chip delivers a small but cracking set of tunes, with a spooky, looping theme that sets the mansion’s eerie mood.
-Sound effects—like creaking doors, microwave dings, or the tentacle’s squelchy steps—are punchy and add to the silliness.
-The music can get repetitive, and the lack of voice acting (fair for ’87) means you’re reading lots of text.
-Still, the audio’s got enough charm to keep you chuckling through the chills.
+A spooky, looping theme sets the mansion’s eerie mood.
+Sound effects – creaking doors, microwave dings, and squelchy tentacle steps – add punch and silliness in equal measure.
+The music can get repetitive, and the lack of voice acting means lots of text reading, but the audio’s charm carries the experience.

 Replayability: A Mansion Full of Madness

 With seven selectable characters, multiple puzzle solutions, and five endings, Maniac Mansion begs for replays.
-Trying different character combos—like Syd for music puzzles or Jeff for, well, not much—changes the experience, and hunting every ending is a proper laugh.
-The obtuse puzzles might frustrate, and the C64’s load times can drag, but the short runtime and wild variety make every visit to the mansion a hoot.
+Trying different character combos – like Syd for music puzzles or Jeff for, well, not much – changes the experience, and chasing all the endings is a proper laugh.
+The obtuse puzzles might frustrate newcomers, but the short runtime and wild variety make every visit to the mansion a hoot.

 The Retro Looney Verdict

 Maniac Mansion on the Commodore 64 is a bonkers, brilliant adventure that’s as daft as a radioactive hamster.
-Its clever puzzles, lovable characters, and offbeat humour shine bright, even if the fiddly controls and cryptic bits test your patience.
-Fire up your C64 (or an emulator) and pick your team—this zany romp is still a scream in 2025.
+Its clever puzzles, lovable characters, and offbeat humour shine bright, even if the fiddly controls and cryptic bits test your patience like a tentacle trap.